mP1/walkingkooka-spreadsheet/README.md

 ### [SpreadsheetComparators](https://github.com/mP1/walkingkooka-spreadsheet/blob/master/src/main/java/walkingkooka/spreadsheet/compare/SpreadsheetComparator.java)

-All sorting is performed by using a selected `SpreadsheetComparator`, which is identical to a `java.util.Comparator` but also includes a `type` property of `java.lang.Class`.
-The `type` property is used to convert each value prior to the actual comparison.
+All sorting is performed by using a selected [SpreadsheetComparator](https://github.com/mP1/walkingkooka-spreadsheet/blob/master/src/main/java/walkingkooka/spreadsheet/compare/SpreadsheetComparator.java), which is identical to a `java.util.Comparator`.
+These may be enabled to supporting sorting one or more column/row/cell-range.

-This supports advanced features such as sorting a range of cells with

 - Date
 - DateTime